Last updated

 The internet and your local community are rich with resources that can aid your teen's learning.

-Look for educational websites that offer tutorials and practice exercises in troublesome subjects.
+Look for educational websites that offer tutorials and practice exercises in subjects where your teen struggles.

 Many communities also have local libraries and after-school programs that provide a quiet study environment and homework help.